-- Blackboard Collaborate: The web conferencing tool can be used for off-campus guest speakers, virtual office hours, group collaboration and online lectures.
+- Blackboard Collaborate: A web conferencing tool that is used for a wide array of synchronous learning experiences including off-campus guest speakers, virtual office hours, group collaboration and online lectures.

 - Pressbooks: Faculty, staff and students can create and host eTexts, which can be viewed through a web browser, downloaded as a print-ready PDF, or exported as another digital-ready format (such as EPUB).

 - Piazza: Focused on student-to-student interaction, Piazza is a modern discussion platform.
 Students post their questions, other students respond and instructors endorse answers to keep the class on track.

 - Atomic Assessments: The advanced quizzing tool allows instructors to develop and deliver a wide variety of questions and efficiently keep track of student performance.